darox/Observability-with-Envoy/README.md

 ### Warning

 Do not run this stack at all in a production environment.
-It's not secured at all.
+It's not secure!